JPvRiel/inspect_raid/README.md

 - Any degraded arrays
 - Array components with smart errors
-- Arrays with mixed SSD and HDD (rotational) components where the HDDs are not set to 'write-mostly' or SSDs are set to write-mostly.
+- Arrays with mixed SSD and HDD (rotational) components where the HDDs are not set to 'write-mostly' or SSDs are set to 'write-mostly'.

-It also helps provide context and understanding about array components dependancy and health using `lsblk` and `smartctl` commands.
+It also helps provide context and understanding about array components dependancy and health using `mdadm`, sysfs virtual block device attributes exposed (as per regex `^/sys/devices/virtual/block/(md[0-9]+)/md$`), `lsblk` and `smartctl` commands.

-While no subsitute for proper mdadm and smartmontools alerting, it helped me investigate/understand array compoistion and configuration mistakes with `writemostly` on a RAID1 that mixed SSD and HDD.
+While no subsitute for proper mdadm and smartmontools alerting, it helped me investigate/understand array compoistion and configuration mistakes with `write_mostly` on a RAID1 that mixed SSD and HDD.

 ## Usage

-Only show warnings
+Only show warnings:

 ```bash
 SHOW_INFO='n' inspect_raid.sh
 ```

-Show array info (default is `SHOW_INFO='y'`)
+Show array info (default is `SHOW_INFO='y'`):

 ```bash
 inspect_raid.sh